Frvnko/CS10/Computer Apps/Snowperson Project/README.md

 - Animation, for example snow mimicking Happy Face and Measles, <a href="">Click Here</a>
 - Random Function: include this to affect a behviour
   - randomizing colours
+  - must include this feature or behaviour

 Extra: connecting mouseX&Y key variables
 - connect to colour changes

 Grading will depend on imagination and creativity, specifically a case study that is different than all classroom examples in Mercer's Kitchen